 Migratory and Non-Migratory Herring Populations

 Did you know that there is evidence of distinct migratory and non-migratory herring populations?
-Tagging studies conducted in the 1990s concluded that some herring populations never leave their spawning grounds, suggesting that there is a true non-migratory population.
+Tagging studies conducted in the 1990s concluded that some herring populations never leave their spawning grounds, suggesting that there is a true non-migratory population (Hay et al. 1999).
 Researchers found that regional management boundaries may be excluding non-migratory populations from management estimates, allowing non-migratory populations to be overfished.

 A recent study by Petrou et al. (2021) entitled Functional genetic diversity in an exploited marine species and its relevance to fisheries management found that there was observed genetic diversity in Pacific herring populations.
 It suggests that genetic diversity should be recognized in management in order to preserve the ecological, economic and cultural significance of herring.

-Historical documents—as outlined in our recent paper The Fighting Fish—show that fisheries managers have long been aware of the management implications that come from grouping non-migratory and migratory populations together in management plans.
+Historical documents (as outlined in our recent Fighting Fish paper, 2021) show that fisheries managers have long been aware of the management implications that come from grouping non-migratory and migratory populations together in management plans.
 We call for increased research into genetic distinction in herring populations so that management can properly reflect the ecology.